dpetzold/aws-log-parser/README.md

 >>> entries = parser.read_url(f"file://{os.cwd()}/logs/cloudfront")
 ```

-iterate through the log entries:
+iterate through the log entries and do something:

 ```python
 >>> for entry in entries